Asadashino-o/Frame-Skeleton/README.md

 You can open the Folder as pyCharm project.

 ## Getting Started
-*Please firstly download the video dataset from website(the address is given in the ./data/videos_160/readme) Place 'all_mp4_file' in the (./data/) directory.
+*Please firstly download the video dataset from website, You can get the npy files through ./Preprocess/generate_npy.py.

 ### Train
 * Download the MobileNetV2 pretrained weights from this [repository](https://github.com/tonylins/pytorch-mobilenet-v2)